Sea Otter Classic Monterey: Things To See & Do

 Visit The Sea Otter Carnival

 At the Sea Otter Classic, there is something for all ages.
-This is especially true for kids, with fun plenty of fun things to do.
-For instance, there is the Sea Otter Carnival, where kids can enjoy carnival games, stunt shows and more.
-There are also kid-friendly spots like the woom Kids’ Zone and Little Bellas.
+This is especially true for kids with plenty of fun things to do.
+For instance, the Sea Otter Carnival is where kids can enjoy carnival games, stunt shows, and more.
+Kid-friendly spots like the Woom Kids’ Zone and Little Bellas also exist.
 Younger kids will enjoy the Sea Otter Egg Hunt, held daily at 10 a.m. at the Kids’ Zone.

 About The Author